Oil rises on prospects of less aggressive U.S. rate hike

 However, spare capacity at members of the Organization of the Petroleum Exporting Countries is running low, with most producers pumping at maximum capacity, and it is unclear how much extra Saudi Arabia can bring into the market quickly.

-(Reporting by Jeslyn Lerh in Singapore; Additional reporting by Laura Sanicola in New York; Editing by Himani Sarkar)
+(Reporting by Jeslyn Lerh in Singapore; Additional reporting by Laura Sanicola in New York; Editing by Himani Sarkar and Jamie Freed)